acmgit/distancer/README.md

 This Mod helps you, to measure Distances in Minetest.<br>

 ## Commands
-.waypoint    | Shows you the current stored Waypoint.<br>
+.marker    | Shows you the current stored Marker.<br>
-.waypoint -s | Set's the waypoint to your current Position.<br>
+.marker -s | Set's the marker to your current Position.<br>
-.waypoint -m | Shows you the Distance between your current Position and the (valid) Waypoint.<br>
+.marker -m | Shows you the Distance between your current Position and the (valid) Marker.<br>
-.waypoint -p | Shows you the Vector of the Distance between your current Position and the (valid) Waypoint.<br>
+.marker -p | Shows you the Vector of the Distance between your current Position and the (valid) Marker.<br>
-.waypoint -w X,Y,Z | Writes a manual given Position to the Waypoint.
-Example: .waypoint -w 50,-10,100 - Set's the Waypoint to the Position 50,-10,100.<br>
+.marker -w X,Y,Z | Writes a manual given Position to the Marker.
+Example: .marker -w 50,-10,100 - Set's the Marker to the Position 50,-10,100.<br>

 ## Other Commands
 .show_mapblock | Shows you the Mapblocknumber of your current Position.<br>